Morning in a Pine Forest: Creation

 Initially, the painting, which measures 139×213 cm, did not include bears.
 However, the artist Konstantin Savitsky, who knew Shishkin well, proposed to supplement the painting with figures of living creatures – bears.
 At the request of Shishkin, who had some doubts about his abilities as an animal painter, Savitsky depicted a family of wild animals playing carefree between the roots and trunks of fallen pine trees, making the painting more dynamic.
 Before Pavel Tretyakov bought the painting, it bore the signatures of two artists: I. I. Shishkin and K. A. Savitsky.

-It is believed that Shishkin painted the pine trees near Vologda forests on Gorodomlya Island, which is located on Lake Seliger – a territory untouched by human civilization.
+It is believed that Shishkin painted the pine trees near Vologda forests on Gorodomlya Island, which is located on Lake Seliger – a territory of untouched wilderness at the time.

-Controversy
+Authorship controversy

-Soon after its creation, in 1898, art collector Pavel Tretyakov purchased Shishkin's large painting The Bear Family in the Forest, where Savitsky had painted the bears.
-Shishkin suggested that Savitsky sign the painting, which he did, but after Tretyakov bought the painting, he was upset to see Savitsky's signature.
-Tretyakov ordered the signature to be removed with turpentine.
+Shishkin suggested that Savitsky sign The Bear Family in the Forest, which he did.
+Soon after its completion, the painting was purchased by art collector Pavel Tretyakov.
+Tretyakov was upset to see Savitsky's signature on the work, and ordered the signature be removed with turpentine.
 Later, Savitsky came to the gallery and noticed his signature was gone.
-When he asked about it, Tretyakov explained the situation, stating that "from idea to performance, everything discloses the painting manner and creative method peculiar just to Shishkin", so the painting is now sometimes credited solely to Shishkin.
+When he asked about it, Tretyakov explained the situation, stating that "from idea to performance, everything discloses the painting manner and creative method peculiar just to Shishkin."
+As the result, the painting is often credited solely to Shishkin.